Health, Counseling, Wellbeing, and Safety

 The Student Health Service physician–patient relationship is a confidential one.
 Medical records will be released only on receipt of written authorization from the student or as required by law or when the patient poses a significant risk to herself or himself or another person.
 Physicians with Student Health Services are considered confidential employees under Title IX, meaning that should a student wish to speak about domestic or sexual violence or stalking with a physician, his/her information is confidential and will not be released without the student's written consent.
 The only exception is for students under the age of 18.

-All registered, degree-seeking students are required to maintain health insurance coverage, compliant with the Affordable Care Act, while enrolled at Rice University.
+All registered, degree-seeking students are required to maintain health insurance coverage while enrolled at Rice University.

 Students are required to either enroll in the Rice student health insurance plan administered by Aetna Student Health, or complete an online waiver application demonstrating comparable insurance coverage.
-Every eligible student will have an Insurance Hold placed on their account until they have actively enrolled in insurance coverage or submitted a waiver.
-Once a student enrolls or waives coverage, the tuition bill will be updated based on the selection.
-Insurance and waiver applications, as well as specific dates for enrolling, frequently asked questions, and more can be found on the Rice Student Insurance website: http://studenthealthinsurance.rice.edu.
+Every eligible student will have the insurance premium fee placed on their account until they have actively enrolled in insurance coverage or submitted a waiver.
+The student's tuition bill will be updated based on successful completion of enrollment or an approved waiver application.
+Insurance and waiver information, as well as specific dates for enrolling, frequently asked questions, and more can be found on the Rice Student Insurance website: https://studenthealthinsurance.rice.edu/.

 For questions concerning the Rice plan, please contact firstname.lastname@example.org or call (713) 348-5544.

-Note: If you waive coverage in the fall, you are still expected to have ACA compliant insurance coverage for the spring.
+Note: Students may enroll in an annual plan or by semester only.
+If you waive coverage in the fall open enrollment period, you are still expected to have insurance coverage for the spring.
+If you enroll in the fall semester plan, you may enroll or submit a waiver for the spring semester plan.
+If you are auto-enrolled in the fall, you will be enrolled in the annual plan and will not be able to waive spring coverage.
 If you experience a qualifying life event and need to enroll in coverage mid-year, please email email@example.com.